jeromelebel/MongoHub-Mac/README.markdown

 - Display correctly errors (if any) while saving a document
 - Fixing few issues while editing the criteria in the remove tab
 - Better support for DBRef
+- Problem to autosave the toolbar in the connection window

 **Beta**